frankfishburn/nirskit/README.md

 ```

 ## Output
 Each function takes in a directory that contains a `Results.mat` file for its input.
-The expected contents of this file depends on the function (e.g., preprocessing expects `raw`, subject-level activation expects `hb`, group-level activation expects `SubjStats`).
+The expected contents of this file depends on the function (e.g., preprocessing expects `raw` and emits `hb`, subject-level activation expects `hb` and emits `SubjStats`, group-level activation expects `SubjStats` and emits `GroupModel`).
 The output is then written to a new directory within the input directory, with the directory name specified by the function and its configuration parameters.
 Therefore the path to any given `Results.mat` file will reflect the entire processing pipeline used.
 For example, preprocessed data in the example above would end up in a location like this:

 `<datadir>\2_preprocessed_MotionCorrection-TDDR_Resample-5Hz_HPF-0.01Hz\Results.mat`